 462-151 New Technologies in Ind.
-Maint
+Maint // 2 cr

 Technology continues to change the Industrial Maintenance landscape.
 This course will explore new technologies, update skills and determine the benefits of new processes.
 Topics will to reflect the needs of industry in relation to advances in Controls, PLC's, Motor/Drives, Process Control and hybrid technologies used in industry.
-Prerequisite(s): 462-120 Centrifugal Pumps & Alignment and 462-123 PLC Manufacturing

-Applications and 462-120 Centrifugal Pumps & Alignment and 462-123 PLC Manufacturing Applications and 462-150 Building System Maintenance
+Prerequisite(s): 462-120 Centrifugal Pumps & Alignment and 462-123 PLC Manufacturing Applications and 462-150 Building System Maintenance